 Topic 2: We will begin to cover how to think about and model unit heterogeneity.
 We will delve into models of pooled time series data used by applied researchers.
 These include models with random effects, fixed effects, and panel corrected standard errors.

 Topic 3: We will discuss dierent strategies for moving between theories and model specifications with pooled time series data.

 Topic 4: We will focus on how to present and interpret our results.
 This will involve discussing simulation-based approaches.

 Topic 5: We will have student presentations of a research project developed over the week.
 Everyone will provide feedback.
 If needed, we will also nish up any lectures.

-A full-semester graduate-level course in multiple regression analysis and Modeling Dynamics (offered in the IPSA-USP 2017 Summer School) or the equivalent background in time series analysis.
+A full-semester graduate-level course in multiple regression analysis and Essentials of TS for TSCS (Module 1) or the equivalent thereof.